mphhohku/linux_wordpress_server_azure/7-set-up-wordpress-site.md

 # Set up a WordPress Site

-Replace all instances of 'tutorialinux' with the system username that you'll use for this site.
-It makes sense to use a truncated version of your domain for this, e.g. for 'tutorialinux.com' I would use 'tutorialinux'.
+Replace all instances of 'mphho' with the system username that you'll use for this site.
+It makes sense to use a truncated version of your domain for this, e.g. for 'mphho.com' I would use 'mphho'.

 ## Create a system user for this site
-I'm using the username 'tutorialinux' in all of these examples, but you can change it to something that reflects your website's name
+I'm using the username 'mphho' in all of these examples, but you can change it to something that reflects your website's name

-    export WEBSITEUSER=tutorialinux
+    export WEBSITEUSER=mphho

     useradd -s /bin/bash -m -d /home/$WEBSITEUSER $WEBSITEUSER mkdir -p /home/$WEBSITEUSER/logs